BenNahum6/hdl-diagram/README.md

 ## Overview

 Hdl-Diagram is a Visual Studio Code extension that provides real-time visualization of HDL (Hardware Description Language) files.
-This extension parses HDL files, converts them to a JSON representation suitable for yosys, and renders the circuit diagram as an SVG using netlistsvg.
+This extension parses HDL files, converts them to a JSON representation suitable for yosys, and renders the circuit diagram as an SVG using in the VSCode panel.

 ## Features